It is fitting that I located a book on magic in a magical bookshop.

 There’s a part of me that adores this.
 The part that is tired of randomised controlled trials, and probabilities, and odds ratios, and structural equation modelling.

-It’s also the part of me that misses the time when I hoped and wished magic was real.
-And the part of me that has experienced things that science can’t yet explain.
+It’s the same part of me that misses the time I hoped and wished magic was real.
+And the same part of me that has experienced things that science can’t yet explain.

 Big Magic is philosophical.